Kitware/dive/docs/FAQ.md

 These sorts of AI workflows are the final goal for most users.
 They allow the user to quickly perform quantitative analysis to answer questions like **_how many individuals of each type appear on each image or video frame?_**

-If no suitable existing analysis exists for your use case or you aren't sure how to proceed, you're welcome to [email our team and ask for help](index.md#get-help).
+If no suitable existing analysis exists for your use case or you aren't sure how to proceed, you're welcome to [contact our team and ask for help](Support.md).

 ## How do I create new models?